 What is Grand Teton National Park?

 Grand Teton National Park is home to some of the most dramatic scenery in America.
-The park is mainly known for the iconic Teton Range.
+The park is mainly known for its iconic Teton Range.
 This mountain range stands out enormously in the landscape otherwise fairly flat landscape.
-In clear weather you can see the steep dark gray rocks from almost anywhere in the park.
+In clear weather, you can see the steep dark gray rocks from almost anywhere in the park.
 Grand Teton (13,775 feet or 4,199 meters) is the highest mountain peak in this area.

 The Snake River runs straight through the park and there are also several beautiful large lakes, such as Jackson Lake and Jenny Lake.
 Remains of old settlements from the beginning of the twentieth century are a special sight in the park.
 Grand Teton National Park is a must-see on a road trip in Northwest USA.
 Especially if you like history, beautiful walks and seeing wildlife.

 There are 63 National Parks in the United States.
 Check out the full list.

 Grand Teton National Park is located in Northwest USA in the state of Wyoming.
 The nearest town is Jackson, located about 20 kilometers south of the park.

 North of Grand Teton National Park is well-known Yellowstone National Park and so most people combine a visit to both parks during their trip in Northwest USA.